 A moratorium offers temporary relief from debt pressure, allowing businesses time to restructure.
 It can be a valuable tool for those facing a mental health crisis or imminent financial collapse.

-This period stops interest and charges from growing, making it easier to manage and pay what you owe.
 Businesses should consider this option if they're struggling to make payments and need space to plan their recovery.

 Alternatives exist, for example, like the debt arrangement scheme, which might suit some companies better.
 Professional advice is crucial before deciding on a moratorium.
 Experts can guide you through the process and help you explore all available options.